Health Education England National Data Service

 - Workforce data collected by HEE (with the exception of medical trainees)

-Current data collection activities sit across teams and functions, and there is a need to rationalise these activities to deliver benefits and efficiencies to the system.
-Delivery and implementation of a national strategy will provide a single set of standard, national data, remove variation in approach, reduce burden and duplication, improve data quality and address data gaps.
+Data collection activities within HEE have evolved across teams and functions, and in 2019 it was recognised that there was a need to rationalise these activities to deliver benefits and efficiencies to the system.
+Delivery and implementation of a national strategy would provide a single set of standard, national data, remove variation in approach, reduce burden and duplication, improve data quality and address data gaps.

-In June 2020, our Data Collection project team, in partnership with Softwire Ltd, undertook a 10-week Discovery exercise, conducting research into data collection requirements.
-During Discovery, the team did a technical review, conducted research interviews and consulted with various groups and committees within HEE, and with external colleagues from NHS Trusts, Primary Care, Higher Education Institutions (HEIs) and Integrated Care Systems (ICSs).
+In June 2020, the Data Collection project team, in partnership with Softwire Ltd, undertook a 10-week Discovery exercise, conducting research into data collection requirements.
+During Discovery, the team undertook a technical review, conducted research interviews, and consulted with various groups and committees within HEE, and with external colleagues from NHS Trusts, Primary Care, Higher Education Institutions (HEIs) and Integrated Care Systems (ICSs).
 The research focused on user requirements for data relating to:

 - Student numbers